 We dig into threat level ratings below, but the easy answer is that soft armor is for knives, pistols, and shotguns, while hard armor adds protection for rifles and explosives.

-Soft armor is a strong but flexible weaved fabric net.
-It catches the bullet and absorbs the energy through the fabric weave.
-Just like if you tried to poke your finger tip through your shirt.
+Soft armor is a strong but flexible woven fabric net.
+It catches the bullet and absorbs the energy through the fabric weave, just like if you tried to poke your finger tip through your shirt.

 Soft armor is more comfortable and can cover more area around your torso.
 But it has inherently less threat protection.